-In August 2019, DHS approved BCDSS to hire three (3) social work therapists to provide mental health navigation services and direct mental health therapy to children in foster care.
+In August 2019, DHS approved BCDSS to hire three (3) social work therapists to provide mental health navigation services and crisis intervention when needed for children in foster care.
 The social work therapist positions require employees to be Licensed Certified Social Worker-Clinical and have experience providing mental health services to children.

 The consulting social workers will serve the Foster Care Team as expert and trusted partners skilled in system navigation.
-In order to strengthen accessibility and monitor the mental health therapy/services being provided to our children, the social work therapists will have four core functions:
+To strengthen accessibility and monitor the mental health therapy/services being provided to our children, the social work therapists will have four core functions: